 I am a Distinguished Professor and once again former Chair of the Department of Philosophy at the University of California, Davis, a member of the UC Davis Department of Science and Technology Studies, the Center for Science and Innovation Studies, the Cultural Studies Graduate Group, the Population Biology Graduate Group, and the Center for Population Biology.
-I am also Past-President of the International Society for History, Philosophy and Social Studies of Biology and a member of the KLI in Klosterneuberg, Austria, and newly appointed Senior Advisor to the journal, Tapuya: Latin American Science, Technology and Society.
+I am also Past-President of the International Society for History, Philosophy and Social Studies of Biology and a member of the Scientific Advisory Board of KLI in Klosterneuberg, Austria, and newly appointed Senior Advisor to the journal, Tapuya: Latin American Science, Technology and Society.